Chelsea486MHz/AlmaLinux-BP-028/README.md

 OpenSSH and Cockpit are installed and running.

+The system drive is mostly encrypted in a LUKS2 container, and is automatically decrypted at startup using a TPM2.
+There is no passphrase to enter.

 ## Compliance

 **The deployed system does not pass all ANSSI-BP-028-HIGH OpenSCAP tests out of the box.**